With this post I’m announcing availability of a new Python parser based on LR(1) and GLR algorithms.

 But I’ll definitely try to keep the core simple and all additions optional.

-If you have ideas, advices or any other feedback please use comment section bellow.
+If you have ideas, advices or any other feedback please use the discussion section on GitHub.